microsoft/PowerApps-TestEngine/README.md

 Power Apps Test Engine is an open source project that provides a way for makers to run tests authored using Power FX against Canvas apps.
 These tests are written in our Power FX expression language.

-The engine uses Playwright to orchestrate the tests.
+This engine uses Playwright to orchestrate the tests.

 ## Getting Started